 When you wake up in the morning and go to work, who do you talk to?
-That’s the question our July Emissary of the Month, Jim Fortner, puts to CIOs looking for an edge.
+That’s the question our July Emissary of the Month, Jim Fortner, puts to CIOs looking for an edge and seeking CTO advisory services.
 And after 28 years at Procter and Gamble (P&G), including stints as CTO and CIO, he’s built an impressive career by talking—talking to IT, talking to business leaders, and encouraging conversations between them to build the kind of cross-functional cohesion that businesses need to succeed in the digital age.

 This month, we sat down with Jim to learn a little more about his career, his work with Emissary, and how CIOs need to change if their businesses are going to survive.

 In our era of rampant job hopping, Jim’s 28 years at P&G might seem like a throwback, but that impressive tenure is no coincidence—in fact, it’s something like a mission statement.